Check out our review of Skillshare to learn about their courses, prices, and user reviews.

 How does Skillshare compare to Pathrise?

-Skillshare is an online UX design, web development, and marketing resource, with classes for people who are interested in learning a completely new tool or furthering their knowledge in a specific topic, such as responsive design and wireframing.
+Skillshare is an online UX design, web development, and marketing resource.
+Their classes are for people who are interested in learning a completely new tool or furthering their knowledge in a specific topic, such as responsive design and wireframing.

 At Pathrise, our goal is to help you land the best job possible.
 Our mentors work 1-on-1 with fellows on every stage of the search, including resume and portfolio building, behavioral and technical interview prep, salary negotiation, and more.
 The personalized program provides support for each fellow when they need specific guidance.